 - Systemic-relational therapy usually is a short-mid term treatment.
 We can discuss this together during the first session, along with your specific goals, needs and desires of change;

-- Please have in mind that cancellations must be made at least 24 hours in advance, failure in doing so will result in a charged missed session;
+- Please have in mind that cancellations must be made at least 24 hours in advance (weekends excluded), failure in doing so will result in a charged missed session;

 Duration: 50 minutes